 2. http://www.wherethehellismatt.com/ – Matt is an American who became known for his travel dancing videos.
 Here’s something from his ABOUT PAGE that also inspired me:

 Matt is a 35-year-old deadbeat from Connecticut who used to think that all he ever wanted to do in life was make and play videogames.
 Matt achieved this goal pretty early and enjoyed it for a while, but eventually realized there might be other stuff he was missing out on.
 In February of 2003, he quit his job in Brisbane, Australia and used the money he’d saved to wander around Asia until it ran out.

 These people (and I’m sure there are more folks out there) are living life to the fullest despite uncertainties.
 I am like Angge because I plan too much and I worry too much at the same time.
-But, at the end of the day, will all these worrying and planning complete my sense of being?
-My mom used to tell me to save because one day, we’ll get sick and it’s the way to save us.
+But, the question at the end of the day is, will all these worrying and planning complete my sense of being?
+My mom used to tell me to save because one day we’ll get sick and the money we keep can save us.
 I can’t help but think of this right now: we will all get sick and die eventually anyway.
-Of course, having that money to pay the hospital bill is important, but wouldn’t it be more of a regret if you don’t actually pursue something you want?
+Of course, having that money to pay the hospital bill is important, but wouldn’t it be more of a regret if you don’t actually pursue something you’re passionate about?

 A few days ago, I openly emailed Lily Leung of exploreforayear.com.
 She’s a Canadian who’s travelling the world at the moment and she’s going to pursue it for a year or more!
 I told her about my situation, living in a developing country and how difficult it is to earn a million pesos (equivalent to the amount of dollars she apparently saved to travel the world).
 Here’s what she said: